primzele/TestWebGameDevelopment/README.md

 ### Welcome!
-Thank you for your interest in joining the Echoes of Aetherium Team!
+Thank you for your interest in joining!
 This is a simplified skill test designed to understand your approach to problem-solving and development.
 The tasks are categorized based on your area of expertise.

 ---